google/fruit/CONTRIBUTING.md

 This command uses Bazel to run the tests (so you need to have it installed in order to use this).
-Bazel has a much more fine-grained picture of what tests depend on what source files, so it will often avoid running tests that have passed before when it knows that they will pass (unlike CTest that runs the entire test suite every time).
+Bazel has a much more fine-grained picture of what tests depend on what source files, so it will often avoid running tests that have passed before when it knows that they will pass (unlike py.test that runs the entire test suite every time).
 This is especially relevant for incremental builds when only test sources have changed (e.g. after adjusting an expectation in a test or fixing a bug in the test); there is little difference when changing `src/` or `include/` because all tests will be re-run anyway.